akanijade/LaLaBot/README.md

 + fixed the loading images and thumbnails
 + fixed help box
 + added more cheer up quotes and sad words detection
++ added "add to server" button on profile page